 Understanding Qi and the Five Elements

-Korean constitutional medicine categorizes patients according to these elements.
+Korean constitutional medicine sorts patients along these same lines.
 The Sasang system identifies four types: Taeyangin (strong lung, weak liver), Soyangin (strong spleen, weak kidney), Taeeumin (strong liver, weak lung), and Soeumin (strong kidney, weak spleen).
-This classification guides treatment by identifying which organs need strengthening or calming.
+That classification tells us which organs need support and which need calming.

 The Four-Needle Technique explained

-This technique follows a precise pattern.
-Two needles sedate or reduce excess Qi in one organ system.
-Two other needles tonify or increase Qi in a second organ system.
+There's a clear pattern to it.
+Two needles sedate — reducing excess Qi in one organ system.
+The other two tonify — boosting Qi in a second system.

-The selection of points follows the creation and control cycles of five-element theory.
-If the lung meridian is deficient, practitioners tonify the “mother” points (earth points on lung and spleen meridians) while sedating “controller” points (fire points on lung and heart meridians).
-This creates a balanced energy circuit throughout the body.
+Which points we choose follows the creation and control cycles of the five elements.
+If your lung meridian is deficient, for example, we'd tonify the "mother" points (earth points on the lung and spleen meridians) and sedate the "controller" points (fire points on the lung and heart meridians).
+That creates a balanced circuit of energy through the body.

 Tonification and sedation methods